Cubot

-Cubot, also known as Shenzhen Huafurui Technology Co.
+Cubot, (酷百特) also known as Shenzhen Huafurui Technology Co.
 Ltd., is a brand of Android smartphones manufactured in China.
 The company is based in Shenzhen and was founded in 2012.

+Products

 Hardware

 Cubot smartphones are equipped with a range of processors, including MediaTek, UNISOC, and Qualcomm Snapdragon.
 All of these processors employ the ARM architecture family optimize performance.

 Additionally, these devices run stock Android, coming without any additional graphical user interfaces or pre-installed bloatware to ensure a basic and easy-to-use user experience.